 Between 1910 and 1917, more than 100 apartment buildings were put up across the whole city.
 Rowhouses lost their popularity and people started seeking large apartments.
 Describing the Near North Side, the Nebraska State Historical Society says, “a significant number of apartments were constructed in this area by the 1920s, although this was only half as many as were constructed in central Omaha.”

-Three sets of apartments in North Omaha reflect the community’s developments in this style: The Strehlow Terrace at 2010 N. 16th Street, built between 1906 and 1916; The Margaret, built in 1915 at 2103 N. 16th Street; and the Allas Apartments at 1609 Binney Street, designed in 1903 but built in 1919.
+Three sets of apartments remaining in North Omaha today reflect the community’s developments in this style: The Strehlow Terrace at 2010 N. 16th Street, built between 1906 and 1916; The Margaret, built in 1915 at 2103 N. 16th Street; and the Allas Apartments at 1609 Binney Street, designed in 1903 but built in 1919.
 Although not nearly as fancy as those, the Logan Fontenelle Public Housing Projects, which were federally-funded and government-built near the corner of N. 24th and Cuming Streets, reflected a modern design aesthetic too.